Operation Safed Sagar: Operation Badr

-Operation Vijay: India's ground operation
+Operation Vijay

-India responded with Operation Vijay, a mobilisation of 200,000 Indian troops.
-However, because of the nature of the terrain, division and corps operations could not be mounted; the scale of most fighting was at the regimental or battalion level.
-In effect, two divisions of the Indian Army, numbering 20,000, along with several thousand from the Paramilitary forces of India and the air force were deployed in the conflict zone.
+The Indian Armed Forces responded with Operation Vijay, a mobilisation of 200,000 Indian troops towards the region.
+However, because of the nature of the terrain, division and corps operations could not be mounted; the scale of most fighting was often at the regimental or battalion level.
+In effect, two divisions of the Indian Army, numbering 20,000, along with several thousand from the Paramilitary forces of India and the Indian Air Force were deployed in the conflict zone.

-the Indian Army moved into the region in full force.
 The intruders were found to be well entrenched and while artillery attacks had produced results in certain areas, more remote ones needed the help of the air force.
-To avoid the escalation, the Government of India (GoI) cleared only limited use of Air Power on May 25, more than three weeks after first reports, with the instructions that IAF fighter jets will remain within Indian territory to launch attack on intruder's position within Indian territory and IAF was not permitted to cross the Line of Control under any circumstance.
+To avoid further escalation of conflict between the two nuclear-armed states, the Government of India cleared limited use of Air Power on May 25, more than three weeks after first reports, with the instructions that IAF fighter jets will remain within Indian territory to launch attack on intruder's position within Indian territory and IAF was not permitted to cross the Line of Control under any circumstance.